-EQUIPMENT: You should pack a binocular that is in good condition, along with a belt pack or day-pack (good for carrying books, sunscreen, camera, etc.).
-As a precaution, it's a good idea to pack your binocular, a change of clothing, toiletry items, medications, and travel documents in your airline carry-on bag.
+EQUIPMENT: You should pack a pair of binoculars that are in good repair, along with a belt pack or day pack (for carrying books, sunscreen, extra film, etc.).
+As a precaution, it is a good idea to pack your binoculars, a change of clothing, toiletry items, medications and travel documents in your airline carry-on bag.
 Your leaders will have spotting scopes, but if you have one and wish to bring it, please feel free to do so.
+As we will be spending a good amount of time on boats, a lightweight waterproof backpack is a good idea to keep optics dry.